Nolan Godfrey

-Nolan Patrick Godfrey (born March 31, 1981) is an American professional lacrosse player, most recently for the Denver Outlaws of Major League Lacrosse.
+Nolan Patrick Godfrey (born March 31, 1981) is a former American professional lacrosse player, most recently for the Denver Outlaws of Major League Lacrosse.
 A former All-American at Merrimack College, he has experience in Major League Lacrosse, the National Lacrosse League, Senior A level box lacrosse in the Western Lacrosse Association, and for USA Indoor.
 Godfrey began playing the sport one month short of his 21st birthday.
 Four years later he was an NCAA All-American and the year following was drafted to the MLL in the 1st Round.
+Godfrey currently works as a Firefighter/Paramedic and received a commendation for brave actions at a house fire.

 Godfrey is also the president of Elite Player Development, LLC.
 His company provides lacrosse development and college recruiting programs throughout the United States, and Europe.

 Godfrey has background in the entertainment industry with Hollywood film acting experience along with acting, stunt performing, and production work in television.
 He was recently involved with MTV's Teen Wolf series as a sports action coordinator and technical advisor, stunt double, actor, and camera operator for several episodes during the show's initial season that debuted in the summer of 2011.